freenas/freenas-docs/userguide/system.rst

 * :ref:`Cloud Credentials` is used to enter connection credentials for remote cloud service providers

+* :ref:`Alerts` lists the available :ref:`Alert` conditions and provides
+  configuration of the notification frequency for each alert.

 * :ref:`Alert Services` configures services used to notify the administrator about system events.